cwswork/RANM_new/README.md

 If you use this model or code, please cite it as follows:

 *Weishan Cai, Wenjun Ma, Lina Wei and Yuncheng Jiang.
-Semi-supervised Cross-lingual Entity Alignment via Relation-based Adaptive Neighborhood Matching.
+Semi-supervised Entity Alignment via Relation-based Adaptive Neighborhood Matching.
 2021.*